mschmulen/ios-mobile-server-with-node-and-digitalocean/README.md

 ### Whats Next

-You can find detailed information regarding (Memory Management) (Threading) and (Using JavaScriptCore with a WebView) at the Apple Developer documentation.

-The combination of JavaScript support in your native iOS client and the proliferation of JavaScript server technology Node.js makes for exciting opportunities in "asymmetric" JavaScript code re-use for your native iOS App, web client and of course backend Node.js server.

-If you make an interesting app leveraging the JavaScript Bridget make sure and post your links below so I can follow up.
+You can find detailed information on StrongLoop LoopBack and the native iOS SDK [StrongLoop.com](http://StrongLoop.com) and of course Digital Ocean configuration and pricing information at [Digital Ocean]( http://digitalocean.com)

 If you have any questions on how JavaScript can accelerate your mobile development efforts drop us a line at [Node Republic] (http://strongloop.com/node-republic) !